peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 ## An Example

-If my program receives as input a <b>state</b>, which is just a list of integers such as <i>[2, 5, 1, 4, 3, 6, 7, 0, 0]</i>, my program interprets every three integers as elements of a row of an 8-tile board with '0' denoting blank spaces.
+If my program receives as input a <b>state</b>, which is just a list of integers such as,

+<i>[2, 5, 1, 4, 3, 6, 7, 0, 0]</i>

+my program interprets every three integers as elements of a row of an 8-tile board with '0' denoting blank spaces.
 Thus my example state represents the following 8-tile board,

 ![demoConfig1](https://user-images.githubusercontent.com/72423203/190935228-c66cfeae-1714-4235-8641-b028cac22f26.png)